 In 2011, the Company established a valuation allowance against its U.S. deferred tax assets.
-During the fourth quarter of 2016, the Company evaluated all available positive and negative evidence, including the Company's improved profitability in 2015 and 2016 (which resulted in the Company having three years of cumulative income on its U.S. business as of December 31, 2016), combined with future projections of profitability.
+During the fourth quarter of 2016, the Company evaluated all available positive and negative evidence, including the Company's improved profitability in 2015 and 2016, combined with future projections of profitability.
 As a result, the Company determined that the majority of its U.S. deferred tax assets were more likely than not to be realized and reversed a significant portion of the valuation allowance against those deferred tax assets accordingly.
-The remaining valuation allowance on the Company's U.S. deferred tax assets as of December 31, 2016 relate primarily to state net operating loss carryforwards and credits the Company estimates it may not be able to utilize in future periods.
+The remaining valuation allowance on the Company's U.S. deferred tax assets as of December 31, 2017 and 2016 relate primarily to state net operating loss carryforwards and credits the Company estimates it may not be able to utilize in future periods.
 With respect to non-U.S. entities, there continues to be sufficient positive evidence to conclude that realization of its deferred tax assets is more likely than not under applicable accounting rules, and no significant allowances have been established.

-At December 31, 2016, the Company had federal and state income tax credit carryforwards of \$23,812,000 and \$13,897,000, respectively, which will expire at various dates beginning in 2021.
+At December 31, 2017, the Company had federal and state income tax credit carryforwards of \$56,285,000 and \$15,499,000, respectively, which will expire at various dates beginning in 2021.
 Such credit carryforwards expire as follows (in thousands):

-U.S. foreign tax credit \$ 15,793 2021 - 2026 U.S. research tax credit 2031 - 2036 U.S. business tax credits 2031 - 2036 U.S. AMT credits \$ 179 Do not expire State investment tax credits \$ 820 Do not expire State research tax credits \$ 13,077 Do not expire
+U.S. foreign tax credit \$ 46,639 2021 - 2037 U.S. research tax credit.
+U.S. business tax credits \$ 23 2031 - 2037 State investment tax credits \$ 858 Do not expire State research tax credits \$ 14,641 Do not expire